-As a result of our ongoing reassessment of our development programs and potential business development opportunities, we may modify, expand or terminate some or all of our development programs or clinical trials at any time.
+As a result of our ongoing reassessment of our development programs and potential business development opportunities and pipeline expansion activities, we may modify, expand or terminate some or all of our research or development programs or clinical trials at any time.
 The outcome of these reassessments, as well as the progress of our plans to potentially acquire additional products, product candidates or technologies will determine whether and to what extent we will continue to incur research and development costs for each of our development programs going forward.